 We are committed to working collaboratively with community stakeholders to leverage resources, share learning, document social impact, offer thought leadership on issues that impact new immigrants, and serve as a trauma-informed central hub.

 As a settlement house, we are geographically embedded in the communities we serve.
 This translates to a better real-time understanding of community challenges.
-Collectively, our staff speak Arabic, Albanian, American Sign Language, Bangla, French, German, Gujarati, Hebrew, Hindi, Italian, Nepali, Pashto, Portuguese, Punjabi, Sherpa, Somali, Spanish, Tibetan, Urdu, Wakhi, and 30 various dialects.
+Collectively, our staff speak Arabic, Albanian, American Sign Language, Armenian, Bangla, French, German, Gujarati, Haitian Creole, Hindi, Nepali, Pashto, Portuguese, Punjabi, Sherpa, Somali, Spanish, Tibetan, Urdu, and Wakhi.

 Our staff is trauma-informed, which means we approach every interaction through a lens of safety, trustworthiness, peer support, collaboration, mutual respect, and an appreciation for cultural, historical, and gender issues.